Princess Alix of Luxembourg: World War II

 Facing the German invasion in 10 May 1940 during World War II, the Grand Ducal Family of Luxembourg left the country to find refuge in Portugal, after receiving transit visas from the Portuguese consul Aristides de Sousa Mendes, in June 1940.
 They arrived at Vilar Formoso on 23 June 1940.
 After travelling through Coimbra and Lisbon, the family first stayed in Cascais, in Casa de Santa Maria, owned by Manuel Espírito Santo, who was then the honorary consul for Luxembourg in Portugal.
 By July they had moved to Monte Estoril, staying at the Chalet Posser de Andrade.
 On 10 July 1940, Princess Alix, together with her father Prince Félix, her siblings, Heir Prince Jean, Princess Elisabeth, Princess Marie Adelaide, Princess Marie Gabriele and Prince Charles, the nanny Justine Reinard and the chauffeur Eugène Niclou, along with his wife Joséphine, boarded the S.S.
 Trenton headed for New York City.
+With her sisters, she studied at the Collège Jésus-Marie de Sillery, near Quebec City.